Which Spiders Are Dangerous in North Carolina?

 One of the main ways that people get bitten by poisonous spiders is that they see them in their home and think they can get rid of them themselves.
 Some people are lucky with their hurled shoe, hairspray and vacuum cleaner.
 Others get bitten.
 In our view, it’s not worth the risk.

-If you find a what you think is a potentially poisonous spider in your home, call in a professional pest management team.
+If you find a what you think is a potentially poisonous spider in your home, call in a professional pest control team.
 Noosa Pest Management have the equipment necessary to safely remove dangerous pests from your home.
 And while we’re at it, we’ll carry out an inspection to make sure that there are no new eggs waiting to hatch… We won’t even laugh if your Brown Recluse turns out to be a common house spider!